davidmalcolm/texi2rst/output/specifying-attributes-of-variables.rst

 The IA-64 back end supports the following variable attribute:

 model (``model-name``)

+  .. index:: model variable attribute, IA-64

-  ``model`` variable attribute, IA-64On IA-64, use this attribute to set the addressability of an object.
+  On IA-64, use this attribute to set the addressability of an object.
   At present, the only supported identifier for ``model-name`` is ``small``, indicating addressability via 'small' (22-bit) addresses (so that their addresses can be loaded with the ``addl``